occamLab/eye-helper-server/README.md

 Eye Helper Server and Web App
 =============================

 The image processing and web interface for the app that helps blind people shop.
+Displays video feed from Android app, and let's you click on objects to identify them.

 Installation
 ------------